elixir-lang/elixir-lang.github.com/_posts/2019-01-01-gsoc-projects.markdown

 title: Google Summer of Code 2018 projects
 author: Andrea Leopardi
 category: Announcements
-excerpt: Elixir was granted four slots for Google Summer of Code 2018.
-In this post, we'll have a look at the projects we accepted.
+excerpt: Once again Elixir is participating in Google Summer of Code 2018.
+In this post, we'll have a look at the active projects.
 ---

 Like previous years, the Elixir community is happy to participate in [Google Summer of Code][gsoc] 2018.
-This year, we are mentoring four students working on four different projects.
-Let's have a look at those projects.
+We are currently working on four different projects.
+Let's have a look at them.

 ## StreamData integration with typespecs

 *Student: Nikola Jichev*

 [StreamData][stream_data] is a data-generation and property-based testing library for Elixir.
-The goal of this GSoC project is to integrate StreamData with types and typespecs.
+The goal of this GSoC project is to integrate StreamData with typespecs.

 The data-generation side of StreamData provides tools to generate random data through composable generators.
 For example, you could generate keyword lists like this: